mderrien29/kafkajs-producer/README.md

 > small script to produce messages manually using kafkajs.
 It uses [Zx](https://github.com/google/zx) and [KafkaJS](https://github.com/tulios/kafkajs).

 Sometimes, you need to manually produce some messages in a KafkaJS topic.
 Sometimes, you need to produce a lot of messages.
 This script allows you to write a simple JSON file, and to push it to a topic.
-You can save multiple environments in the config, so you can try your script in local before pushing to production.
+Also included is a small docker-compose of a Kafka/Zookeeper combo so you can try it out before adding your configs in `index.mjs`.

 ## Setup